PANEL ATTORNEY QUALIFICATIONS

 Level I. Attorneys who need substantial assistance

-(those with less than two years in the practice of law who
+(e.g., less than two years in the practice of appellate practice and who

-have filed fewer than three opening briefs); and (2) the lowest
+have filed fewer than three opening briefs of substance).

 and analytical skills and make steady progress toward skills